Elliott Whitehead

-He previously played for the Bradford Bulls and the Catalans Dragons in the Super League.
+He previously played for the Bradford Bulls in the Super League and the Canberra Raiders in the NRL.

 Background

 Whitehead was born in Bradford, West Yorkshire, England.

 Club career

 Bradford

 Whitehead played junior rugby league for West Bowling before being signed by his hometown professional club Bradford Bulls in 2005.

 Whitehead made his Super League début in June 2009 against Wakefield Trinity, and went on to make seven appearances in the final ten games of the season.
 He scored his first try for Bradford in July 2009 against Crusaders, and was rewarded with an improved contract with the club.

 In the 2010 season, Whitehead featured in 26 consecutive games from Round 2 (St. Helens) to Round 27 (Wigan).
 He also played in the Challenge Cup games against Dewsbury, Leigh and Warrington.
 Whitehead scored against Castleford (2 tries), Hull Kingston Rovers (1 try), Leeds (1 try), Crusaders (1 try), Harlequins RL (1 try), Salford (1 try), Wakefield Trinity (1 try) and Dewsbury (1 try).

 In the 2011 season, Whitehead featured in 24 consecutive games from Round 1 (Leeds) to Round 24 (Hull Kingston Rovers).
 He has also featured in the Challenge Cup games against Halifax and Wigan.
 He scored tries against Leeds (3 tries), Wigan (2 tries), Warrington (1 try), Harlequins RL (1 try) and Halifax (1 try).
 In August 2011, Whitehead received a five-game suspension after being charged with biting Hull Kingston Rovers forward Jordan Cox.

 In the 2012 season, Whitehead missed Round 1 due to suspension.
 Whitehead featured in 26 consecutive games from Round 2 (Castleford) to Round 27 (Catalans Dragons).
 He also featured in the Challenge Cup against Doncaster and Warrington.
 Whitehead scored tries against Wakefield Trinity (4 tries), St. Helens (1 try), Salford (1 try), Doncaster (3 tries), Leeds (2 tries), Wigan (1 try), London Broncos (1 try), Warrington (1 try) and Hull Kingston Rovers (1 try).
 In March 2012, Whitehead signed a new five-year contract with the club.

 In the 2013 season, Whitehead featured in 17 consecutive games from Round 1 (Wakefield Trinity) to Round 17 (Hull Kingston Rovers).
 Whitehead featured in the Challenge Cup against Rochdale Hornets and London Broncos.
 Elliott scored against Widnes (1 try), London Broncos (2 tries) and Rochdale Hornets (3 tries).
 In June 2013, Whitehead handed in a transfer request, and was placed on indefinite leave by head coach Francis Cummins.
 After turning down an offer from Salford, he was signed by Catalans Dragons for an undisclosed fee.